-Because the environment is the raw material of tourism, our Accor have set stock by this position on sustainable development since 1974.
-Ever since, we have constantly worked to redefine boundaries.
+Because the environment is the raw material of tourism, Accor has set stock by this position on sustainable development since 1974.
+Ever since we have constantly worked to redefine boundaries.
 Today, we are giving our commitment a new lease of life.

 - be an inclusive company and ensure the welfare of our people